ChiragSehra/LearnAI-CustomTextAnalyticsWithAML/lab02.1-text_classification/0_README.md

 text_classifier.set_step_params_by_name("text2_nltk_preprocessor", remove_stopwords=True)
 ```

-If you did not provide a stop word list, nltk's stop words for english is used by default.
+If you did not provide a stop word list, _nltk_'s stop words for english is used by default.

 1. Open the word_ngrams_vocabulary file to see if there was a reduction in the vocabulary size.